 The candidates can be nominated by academic, public and private institutions, nongovernmental organizations, the media and the general public.
-The award ceremony will take place in late November or early December, and the Ion Ratiu Democracy Lecture Award will be presented by the Board of the Ratiu Family Foundation to the individual selected for their outstanding contributions to democracy.
+The award ceremony will take place in late November or early December.
+A $10,000 Ion Ratiu Democracy Lecture Award is given by the Board of the Ratiu Family Foundation to the individual selected for their outstanding contributions to democracy.

 The purpose of the Ion Ratiu Democracy Lecture (IRDL) is to bring visibility and international recognition to the ideas, ideals and accomplishments of individuals around the world who are working on behalf of democracy.
 The event expresses the deep commitment to democracy of the late Ion Ratiu through his contributions as a Romanian politician as well as his interest in democratic change worldwide.

 The Ion Ratiu Democracy Lecture Award was established in 2005 as a way to recognize the importance of the work carried out by grass roots democracy activists around the world.
 Since 2006, the Award ceremony is hosted at the Woodrow Wilson Center.

 The ideal candidate is a thoughtful practitioner and an engaged thinker.
 The Foundation expects the primary focus to be on civil society leaders who are either established or emerging, though current or former government officials would also be considered.